-This prototype live capture trap is designed have a high interaction rate and trap a range of predators.
+This live capture trap is designed have a high interaction rate and trap a range of predators.

 The trap consists of two open sides with spring loaded blinds that snap shut when movement is detected in the trap.
 At the back of the trap is a one way door leading to a one or two holding cages.